houzyk/thephilosophicalcode/ExistenceAndTypeScript/ExistenceAndTypeScript.md

 ### 4. The Return Of Symbolic Manipulation

   That's enough history.
 Let's step back into our current subject matter.
 We said that TypeScript's optional chaining and non-null assertion operators deal with nonexisting or existing data.
-This is a subtle, but natural, way of saying that these operators deal with the *possible* existence of data, i.e. its modal existence.
+This is a subtle, but intuitive, way of saying that these operators deal with the *possible* existence of data, i.e. its modal existence.
 Given what we covered on Possible Worlds, Modal Logics and modal existence, let's proceed with our philosophical dive by exploiting this subtlety.

   In a [previous article](../HelloComputer/HelloComputer.md), I conceptualized computation as symbolic manipulation.
 The big picture is that computation conceptually boils down to symbols metaphysically manipulating other symbols (emphasis on 'metaphysically').
 So, we may conceptualize a snippet of code, like `thisArticle?.author?.firstName` as a symbol manipulating another symbol (our JSON data).

-  Intuitively, our snippet says that the `author` key and the `firstName` key *could* exist.
-Then, we may say that there is a Possible World where they keys `author` and `firstName` exist.
+Remember that one of the questions marks prevents our code from digging deeper into the `author` key if it does not exist.
+Intuitively, the question mark is telling our code that it's possible that the `author` key does not exist!
+Conceptually, it is telling our code that there is a Possible World where the `author` key does not exist and that the world where our code is executing might not be that Possible World.

   Additionally, we may conceptualize the snippet `document.querySelector('button')!` as a symbol manipulating another symbol (any data relating to our nice button).
-Intuitively, our snippet says that the nice button necessarily exists.
-In Possible Worlds talk, to say that something necessarily exists is like saying that it exists across all Possible Worlds.
-So, we may say that our button exists across all Possible Worlds (This is clearly false - a button does not exist across all Possible Worlds.
-Just think of a Possible World where there is no technology.
+Remember that the exclamation mark reassures TypeScript about the button's existence.
+Intuitively, that exclamation mark is telling TypeScript that the button must exist, i.e. it's impossible that the button does not exist!
+Conceptually, it is reassuring TypeScript that it exists at the world where our code is executing.
+A fortiori, it reassures TypeScript that the button exists across all Possible Worlds.

+  Two quick notes before we proceed.
+Firstly, our nice button does not exist across all Possible Worlds.
 However, for this article's sake, let's ignore this issue.
-We could think of a work-around by getting technical and talking of restricted Possible Worlds but let's not do that).
+We could think of a work-around by getting technical and talking of restricted Possible Worlds but let's not do that.
+Secondly, one may find the move from TypeScript to Possible Worlds quite dodgy.
+In response, I invite you to charitably conceptualize computation as symbolic manipulation as a way of grounding computation in a "realm of formal languages" where we can easily paraphrase and translate from one formal language to another.

-  So far, we've provided a philosophical analysis of code snippets containing our two TypeScript operators in terms of Possible Worlds.
-To showcase the strength of our analysis, let's talk about its explanatory power (conceptually, of course).

 ### 5. Contradiction Ergo Error

+  So far, we've philosophically analyzed two code snippets containing our two TypeScript operators in terms of Possible Worlds.
+To showcase the strength of our analysis, let's talk about its explanatory.
   Let's begin with the optional chaining operator.
 We saw how it that something possibly exists.

 ### PS